mozilla/esper-pioneer-shield-study/README.md

 You should not see any UI element from this add-on, only log output in the Browser Console (`Tools > Web Developer > Browser Console`), which comes from shield utilities in general and this add-on.

+At start-up, the add-on will send a "esper-init" event and then wait for Telemetry to be fully initialized (which can take over a minute), and then collect the relevant telemetry and send a ping with that payload.
+See `TELEMETRY.md` for more details.

 # Developing

 You can automatically build recent changes and package them into a `.xpi` by running the following from the top level directory: